edlin/ignis/docs/ARCHITECTURE.md

 ### IPC

-IPC is implemented as a synchronous dispatcher that maps channel names to handlers.
+Electron's `ipcRenderer` is the renderer's channel to the main process for things only that process can do: looking up the active vault, opening a new vault window, performing cross-origin requests, printing to PDF.
+Ignis has no main process, so the shim is an in-process router that returns values for sync calls and fires side effects for async ones.

+Sync channels covered include `vault`, `version`, `vault-list`, `vault-open`, `vault-remove`, `file-url`, `starter`, and `help`.
+Each maps to a handler that returns immediately.
+Async channels: `request-url` is routed to the CORS proxy, `print-to-pdf` triggers a hidden popup iframe, `context-menu` replies on the next tick.
+The standard `on`/`once`/`removeListener` interface works as it would in Electron.

+### Cross-origin requests

+Obsidian on the desktop can make arbitrary cross-origin HTTP requests because it runs as an Electron app rather than a sandboxed browser context.
+In a browser tab, the same requests would be blocked by CORS or rejected by the same-origin policy.
+Plugin installs from GitHub, theme asset downloads, calls to third-party APIs: all of it assumes cross-origin is available.

+The shim handles this transparently. `window.fetch` and `window.requestUrl` are intercepted.
+Same-origin requests pass through unchanged.
+Cross-origin requests are POSTed to `/api/proxy`, which performs the outbound call from the server with headers that mimic Obsidian's desktop runtime: `Origin: app://obsidian.md` and the browser's own User-Agent.
+The response body is returned base64-encoded so binary content survives the JSON round-trip; the shim decodes it and hands the caller a normal `Response` or `requestUrl` result.

+The proxy itself is intentionally generic.
+It forwards method, headers, and body verbatim and returns whatever the upstream sent.
+In demo mode, an allowlist restricts the hostname to a known-safe set; in normal self-hosted mode there's no restriction, which is one of the reasons the server needs to be behind authentication when exposed to the internet.

+### Workspaces in browser tabs

+Obsidian's Workspaces core plugin lets you save a window layout under a name.
+Ignis adds a `?workspace=<name>` URL parameter that binds a tab to a specific layout.
+The bridge plugin's "Open workspace in new tab" command opens the picked workspace at `?workspace=<name>` in a fresh tab.

+The fs shim redirects reads and writes of `.obsidian/workspace.json` to a per-workspace file (`.obsidian/workspace.<name>.json`), giving each tab its own layout.
+It also rewrites the active field on reads of `workspaces.json` so each tab's menu shows its own workspace as active.

+Two tabs sharing a vault stay in sync through the file watcher.

 ### Obsidian Plugin Compatibility

 Obsidian evals plugin code with its own require that checks its internal module map first, then falls back to the window-level require, which is the shim.
-Plugins that use the filesystem, path utilities, or crypto get the shim implementations without any changes.
-Plugins that need child processes or native addons won't work (for now)*.
+Plugins that use the filesystem, path utilities, or crypto get shim implementations without any changes.
+Plugins that need child processes, raw sockets, or native addons will load but throw on use; the error message names the missing API.

-__child_process may be shimmable, not yet explored__

 ## Vaults

 Any subdirectory under the vault root is treated as a vault.
 The active vault is selected via a `?vault=` URL parameter.
-Without the queryparam, the last active vault is loaded, or the first discovered.
+Without the queryparam, the last active vault is loaded (from `localStorage.last-vault`), or the first discovered.

 ## Server

 An Express server that handles filesystem operations, vault management, static file serving, and plugin route dispatch.

 **Route groups:**
-- `/api/fs/*`  - filesystem operations (read, write, stat, tree, mkdir, etc.)
+- `/api/fs/*` - filesystem operations (read, write, stat, tree, mkdir, batch-read, download, download-zip, etc.).
-- `/api/vault/*`  - vault CRUD and config
+- `/api/vault/*` - vault CRUD and config.
+- `/api/bootstrap` - one-shot cold-start endpoint; returns vault info + list + metadata tree + plugin list as a single pre-compressed response, cached per vault with mtime-based invalidation.
+- `/api/proxy` - cross-origin HTTP proxy used by the fetch and requestUrl shims.
+- `/api/version` - server version and git hash.
-- `/api/plugins/*`  - Ignis plugin management (list, enable, disable) __WIP__
+- `/api/plugins/*` - Ignis plugin management (list, enable, disable). __WIP__
-- `/api/ext/:pluginId/*`  - routes registered by individual Ignis plugins
+- `/api/ext/:pluginId/*` - routes registered by individual Ignis plugins.
+- `/vault-files/<vaultId>/<path>` - static file serving rooted at a vault, used by Obsidian for image/attachment resource URLs.

 **WebSocket:** A file watcher monitors vault directories and pushes change events to connected clients, keeping the client-side metadata and content caches in sync.
-The websocket is also used by the headless-sync plugin to report status.
+An echo guard suppresses events caused by the same client's recent writes so they don't bounce back.
+The watcher also carries plugin-defined message types (e.g. headless-sync status broadcasts).

-**Bridge plugin auto-install:** On server startup and vault creation, the server copies the ignis-bridge plugin into each vault's `.obsidian/plugins/` directory.
+**Bridge plugin auto-install:** On server startup and on vault creation, the server copies the ignis-bridge plugin into each vault's `.obsidian/plugins/` directory.

 ## Plugins